 I mean, really.
 Scuba diving!
 Old Wrecks!
 Sharks!
 Underwater fights!
 Spearguns!
-Just the possibility of any — or all — of them happening had me hooked.
+Just the possibility of any–or all–of them happening had me hooked.
 I even introduced myself to the author and his wife in Toronto years ago at my first Bouchercon, back in the pre-internet days of 1992, and between stammering and mumbling and generally making a fool of myself, discovered that the author is a first generation American whose parents were Greek immigrants.
 He worked for over twenty years as a reporter and editor on various Cape Cod newspapers, and he and his wife often went skiing in the Laurentians and claimed to love Montreal (who doesn’t?).
-And I congratulated him on winning a Shamus for Best First Novel for Cool Blue Tomb (1991), and even got him to autograph a book.
+And I congratulated him on winning a Shamus for Best First Novel for Cool Blue Tomb (1991), and even got him to autograph one of his books.
 They were nice folks.

 And, as I said, I loved those books.
-They’d won awards, they got good reviews and were generously blurbed (“There can be no better mystery writer in America than Paul Kemprecos,” according to Clive Cussler).
+They’d won awards, they received good reviews and were generously blurbed (“There can be no better mystery writer in America than Paul Kemprecos,” according to some guy named Clive Cussler).
 So it was a mystery to me how I somehow came to believe he’d quit writing after only three or four paperbacks.
 Where’d they go?

 As Kemprecos tells it:

 So that’s where he went to hide out.
-Straight to the bestseller lists, co-writing big juicy thrillers eight of ’em, in the NUMA Files series) with Clive Cussler (as his first co-author).
-No wonder I couldn’t find him — he wasn’t in the mystery section tucked away in the corner of Coles or W.H.
-Smith anymore — he was at the front of the bookstores, and hanging out on spinner racks all over town!
+Straight to the bestseller lists, co-writing big juicy thrillers with Clive Cussler.
+No wonder I couldn’t find him–he wasn’t in the mystery section tucked away in the corner of Coles or W.H.
+Smith anymore–he was at the front of the bookstores, and hanging out on better bookshelves all over town!

 But imagine my surprise and excitement to discover that that in 2019, Shark Bait, the EIGHTH book in the Aristotle “Soc” Socarides series was nominated for a Shamus Award for Best P.I.
 Paperback Original!

-Apparently, after an absence of twenty years, Soc made a return appearance in Grey Lady (2017), and now the follow-up to that one is a Shamus nom.
+Apparently, after an absence of twenty years, Soc made a return appearance in Grey Lady (2017), and the follow-up nabbed a Shamus nom.

 Not too shabby, Paul, not too shabby.